Wild Town: Plot

-Wild Town is the story of "Bugs" McKenna, a hard luck tough guy who refuses to let people belittle him or treat him unfairly even if it means he suffers for it.
-Bugs is rousted from town to town in West Texas by the local law until he makes his way to a small town built around oil wells called Ragtown.
-The wealthiest man in Ragtown is Mike Hanlon, a wildcatter who discovered the oil and built a town around it including the only hotel where Hanlon lives.
+"Bugs" McKenna, a hard luck tough guy, refuses to let people belittle him or treat him unfairly even if it means he suffers for it.
+Bugs is rousted from town to town in West Texas by the local law until he makes his way to Ragtown, a small town built around oil wells.
+The wealthiest man in Ragtown is Mike Hanlon, a wildcatter who discovered the oil and built a town around it, including the only hotel, where Hanlon lives.
 However, the man who really runs the town is the sheriff, Lou Ford.

 Bugs provokes a confrontation with one of Ford's deputies and ends up in jail.
-Expecting a beating Bugs is treated decently and even offered a job working security in Hanlon's hotel.
+Expecting a beating, Bugs is treated decently and even offered a job working security in Hanlon's hotel.
 Hanlon is afraid that his young wife is trying to kill him and that Ford may be working for her.
 Bugs is unsure if he has been hired by Ford to protect or kill Hanlon.

 His natural inclination is to be distrustful, so he suspects the worst of Ford.
 Bugs becomes involved in the murder of the hotel's auditor made to look like a suicide, the embezzlement of $5,000 from the hotel, as well as various illicit sexual encounters.
-At the same time Bugs begins to appreciate how well-suited he is to his job and how enjoyable it is to actually have a stable job.
-Bugs is even beginning to develop a love life with Ford's school teacher ex-fiance.
+At the same time Bugs begins to appreciate how well-suited he is to his job and how enjoyable it is to actually have stable employment.
+Bugs is even beginning to develop a love life with Ford's school teacher ex-fiancé.